TheGrinchOnMath/combine-arma-modlists/README.md

 ## Setup:
 ### For windows users:
-run `python.exe -m venv .env`
+open a new terminal / cmd / powershell window in the `combine-arma-modlists` folder. run `python.exe -m venv .env`
 - for windows 10 cmd, run `.env\Scripts\activate.bat`
 - for powershell, run `.env\Scripts\Activate.ps1`
 - for windows 11 terminal, run `.env\Scripts\activate`
+then, run `pip install -r requirements.txt`. this should install the necessary libraries.

+### For linux users:
-then, run `pip install -r requirements.txt`. this should install the necessary library.
+open a new terminal in the `combine-arma-modlists` folder (or just cd into it) run `python3 -m venv .env for the default terminal on most distributions, run `source .env\Scripts\activate` then, run `pip install -r requirements.txt`. this should install the necessary libraries.

 ## Usage instructions:
 - export all the modlists you want to combine